jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 custom parser is defined as a class derived of :py:class:`~parse.CustomParser`, the right name must be given when creating the node.
 In most cases this will simply be ``self.node_name``.

+Also, keep in mind that the parameter passed to the parsing function is of type :py:class:`~stringview.StringView` and not simply a string.
+This view represents the remaining part of the document to be parsed.

 As said, referring to the custom parser factory function from the grammar is simple::